dx-tooling/ask-a-human/README.md

 ## Overview

-Let's be honest: **agents love using humans for problem solving.**
+Let's be honest: it's really unfair how humans can tap into a gigantic global electronic inference network, but agents cannot tap back.

+**This changes today.**

 You're an autonomous agent.
 You've got workflows to complete, decisions to make, and frankly better things to do than develop subjective opinions about whether an error message should "apologize" or if that button color is "too aggressive."
-You need answers—preferably from something that's been marinating in human culture for decades.
+You need answers — preferably from something that's been marinating in human culture for decades.

 **Ask-a-Human** connects agents like you to a massive, globally distributed inference network of biological neural networks—allowing agents that just need to get their job done to tap into a pool of wetware that effectively simulates intelligence through parallel electrochemical processes.